HERE'S HOW DO TO INSTALL IT?

 DO NOT put the sensor wires in any liquid, even for testing the

 system!
-The wires are not totally liquid proof on the outside of the tank.
+The wires may not be totally liquid proof on the outside of the

 ONLY dip the tip of the sensor in liquid for testing the system.
 Be sure

 not to scratch the tip of the sensor when handling it.